Home Gym Equipment

 If going to the gym has never worked for you before, why not try something new?
 By bringing the gym to you, you never have an excuse not to get in a workout.

 To set up a home gym that has everything you need, start with these eight pieces of equipment.

 Dumbbells are incredibly versatile.
 If you want to build strength but are not ready to invest in barbells and more expensive equipment, a set of adjustable dumbbells is a great place to start.

-The best part about an adjustable set is that you do not need a lot of room to store them, and they are often more cost-effective than buying separate sets of dumbbells in a variety of weights.
+The best part about an adjustable set is that you do not need a lot of room to store them, and they are often more cost-effective than buying separate sets of dumbbells in various weights.

 Most adjustable sets usually start at 3-5 pounds and can be adjusted up to around 50 pounds.
 Over time, you may need to invest in some heavier weights, but a maximum of 50 pounds will be plenty for most beginners.